 Are you buying, selling, or own a home and need a well and septic inspection?
 Well and septic systems can be very different from house to house and it is very important to work with someone who is licensed and has experience with these systems.
 Give us a call and we will be glad to answer questions and provide you with the information you need so you will know exactly what to expect during your inspection and why.

 Why Choose The Water Specialist?

-- We are one of the few, if not the only company, in the State of NC to be fully licensed in Well Contracting, Septic Contracting/Inspecting/Pumping.
+- We are one of the few companies, if not the only, in the State of NC to be fully licensed in Well Contracting, Septic Contracting/Inspecting/Pumping.

 - We work closely with real estate agents, buyers, and sellers to help reach amicable resolution to any problems, ensuring the closing process goes as smoothly as possible for all parties.

-- We will gladly educate agents, buyers, and sellers regarding well pump and septic systems functions, common problems, and future maintenance needs.
+- We will gladly educate agents, buyers, sellers and homeowners regarding well pump and septic systems functions, common problems, and future maintenance needs.

 - We will provide an on-site water analysis (including iron, hardness and pH levels) at no additional cost.
 We offer more comprehensive water testing for a full series of contaminants.

 - Our extensive inspection of the well, pump system, water quality and septic system includes a professional evaluation and consultation that is rarely available anywhere else.

 - We are able to offer advice and information that will provide you with real world solutions as opposed to telling you that you need to call someone else who can help you.